-If the king does not trust the warrior, or does not believe that he is capable of winning the b attle, what is the point of making the request?
+If the king does not trust the warrior or does not believe that he can win the battle, what is the point of making the request?

 Another significant conclusion is these are the king’s wars.
 The king also seems more concerned about his prestige or the impact the wars will have on his image.
-He does not appear to be interested in a conquest of land or power.
-In other words, our battles ultimately belong to God, and therefore our testing is ultimately for God’s victory and glory, not for His power or conquest.
-And the tests He gives us come with an expression of request, 'please'.
+He does not appear to be interested in the conquest of land or power.
+In other words, our battles ultimately belong to God, and therefore, our testing is ultimately for God’s victory and glory, not for His power or conquest.
+And the tests He gives us come with an expression of request—please.

 We must now reconcile the missing element.
 Who is the king’s general?
-For this we must answer the question, “who is the audience of the scriptural narrative?”
+For this, we must answer the question, “which is the audience of the scriptural narrative?”
 This most likely is the reader of the text, which is the Jewish people.
 If Abraham is the king’s warrior, then the Jewish people are his generals.

 We can now answer the Midrash question, “Why do we need this story of the king and his general?”
-Without the Midrash commentary we would not understand that Abraham represented God in this world, and that his failure to withstand this most crucial test would negatively impact God’s image in the world.
+Without the Midrash commentary, we would not understand that Abraham represented God in this world and that his failure to withstand this most crucial test would negatively impact God’s image in the world.
 Why?
-Because to Abraham was given the promise of the seed from which the Messiah would come.[iii]
+Because to Abraham was given the promise of the seed from which the Messiah would come.[i]

 But there is an even deeper issue that goes beyond the Midrash narrative.
 What are these wars about?
-If God is not seeking power or a conquest of land, then what has He to gain from testing us?
-If we look at the tests given to Abraham, we see that each was a request for Abraham to sacrifice something in order to obey God.
-Simply understood, these wars represent Abraham wrestling against the will of God.
+If God is not seeking power or conquest of land, then what has He to gain from testing us?
+If we look at the tests given to Abraham, we see that each was a request for Abraham to sacrifice something to obey God.
+We understand these wars represent Abraham wrestling against the will of God.
 These are the tests, the wars that Abraham won for his king.
-Abraham was willing to sacrifice his earthly desires, and ultimately his only son.
-It was not done out of fear, but out of reverence for God that came from a relationship built upon mutual friendship and love.[iv]
+Abraham was willing to sacrifice his earthly desires, and ultimately, his only son.
+It was not done out of fear, but out of reverence for God that came from a relationship built upon mutual friendship and love.[ii]

-Let us bring this conclusion forward to the Church who is the offspring and spiritual seed of Abraham.
-God’s relationship with Abraham was that of a friend, and Yeshua’s relationship with His disciples was the same.[v]
-If Abraham represented God in this world and Yeshua was God in this world, then we are Yeshua’s generals.
+Let us bring this conclusion forward to the Church, who is the offspring and spiritual seed of Abraham.
+God’s relationship with Abraham was that of a friend, and Yeshua’s relationship with His disciples was the same.[iii]
+If Abraham represented God in this world, and Yeshua was God in this world, then we are Yeshua’s generals.
 God tested His only Son Yeshua so that He might be victorious over sin, death, and every power of the enemy.
-And we, God’s generals must look upon this test and all the tests given to Yeshua and say, “This test and all the prior tests had substance.”
-Yeshua endured every test known to man, and now we who are in Yeshua will endure many of these same tests, not for our benefit, but for God’s victory and glory.[vi]
+And we, God’s generals, must look upon this test, and all the tests are given to Yeshua and say, “This test and all the prior tests had substance.”
+Yeshua endured every test known to man, and now we who are in Yeshua will endure many of these same tests, not for our benefit, but God’s victory and glory.[iv]

-I am not trying to over simplify, but everything we endure is for God’s victory and glory.
+I am not trying to simplify over, but everything we endure is for God’s victory and glory.
 It is for His prestige and image.
-Yeshua was tested by God with affliction from Satan.
-We will be hated and attacked for His name sake.[ix]
-The Apostle Paul said we are to rejoice in our suffering.[x]
+God tested Yeshua with affliction from Satan.
+We will be hated and attacked for His namesake.[vii]
+The Apostle Paul said we are to rejoice in our suffering.[viii]
 It is all about God’s image, His name.
 We will not fail because God cannot fail.
-And He will never allow His name to become polluted.[xi]
+And He will never allow His name to become polluted.[ix]
 Therefore, how will we win these wars for our King?
 By surrendering to His humble expression of request: “Please, go for Me.
 Please, forgive for Me.
 Please, love for Me.
 Please, suffer for Me.
 Please, die for Me.”

 [i] Peters, Mimi.
 Learning to read Midrash.
 Urim Publications, ISBN 965-7108-57-8.